pwhb/parthenon/kindness-saga/funogods/outline_chapters.md

 ---

-## IX. unusal patient (Leila's POV)
+## IX.
+(Leila's POV)

 Leila reads about the NexBank's heist in the news.
+Leila is

 ---